fityannugroho/ghrelease/README.md

 - Install the packages: `pnpm i`
 - Run the development server: `pnpm dev`
 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+You can deploy this project using Vercel, Cloudflare, or any other hosting provider.

+If you want to deploy this project on **Cloudflare Workers**, we have set up the configuration for you.
+Switch to [`deploy-cloudflare` branch](https://github.com/fityannugroho/ghrelease/tree/deploy-cloudflare).

 ## License